 You’re not alone

-LSE Careers is here to help: our events continue throughout the year and include a range of fantastic speakers, including Dr Karen Kelsky presenting on cracking the US academic job market on 15 May 2017.
+LSE Careers is here to help: our events continue throughout the year and include a range of speakers and topics.
 You’ll meet peers from other departments with career concerns too.

 A discussion with a Careers Consultant can help you make sense of all this, whatever stage you’re at in your PhD or early research career.
 Confidential one-to-one careers consultations are available every week.
 Book an appointment with me now.
-I look forward to meeting you!
+I look forward to working with you.